mjza/GitHubCrawler/README.md

 ```

 ## Configuration
-Copy and paste the `.env.example` file and rename the new file to `.env`.
+Copy and paste the `template.env` file and rename the new file to `.env`.
 Edit the `.env` file as following:
-1. Make a StackExchange application and copy and paste the application key as `APP_KEY`
+1. Make a Personal Access Token and copy and paste the token as `PAT_KEY`.

+    To generate your Github personal access token:
+    1. Visit the [Personal Access Tokens](https://github.com/settings/tokens?type=beta) ↗ section on Github
+    2. Click on Generate new token
+    3. Fill in the token name, expiry and resource owner
+    4. Carefully review and grant the necessary fine grained permissions to your token
+    5. Use the generated token here
 2. Make sure that you sellect the right DBMS type.
 If you want Sqlite the keep `SQLITE` otherwise if you want Postgres keep `POSTGRES`
 3. `DB_PATH` is needed for Sqlite and other `DB_*` attributes are needed for Postgres databases.